code-423n4/code-contests/JUDGING_CRITERIA.md

 At the end of a given contest period, all reports will be reviewed and categorized based on criteria.
 Pending sponsor review, final reports will be added to the appropriate [contests](contests/README.md) directory within this repository.
 Results will then be shared on the C4 Discord and winners will be announced on the [C4 Twitter](https://twitter.com/code423n4).

-:shipit: > Reports are also judged based on grammar, conciseness, and form
+> Reports are also judged based on grammar, conciseness, and form
 ## Scoring
 The scoring system has two primary goals:
 - Rewarding Wardens for finding unique bugs